MVS-sysgen/sysgen/SOFTWARE/EZASMI/docs/prereqs.md

 Prerequisites
 =============

-TCP/IP for MVS 3.8 Assembler requires the TK4-, Update 09 or later
+TCP/IP for MVS 3.8 Assembler requires hercules SDL hyperion 4.3, `SYS2.MACLIB` and `SYS2.SXMACLIB` (provide by [EXTRAS](../../EXTRAS)) as well as enabling the 370 extensions with `facility enable herc_370_extension` in hercules prior to IPL.
-version of Hercules.